aws-solutions/media-services-application-mapper/WORKSHOP.md

 1. From **Pipelines Id** dropdown, select **PIPELINE_0**.
 1. Click on **Create** button.
 1. Find the MediaLive Channel in MSAM.
 1. Wait for the pipeline alert to show on the MediaLive node.
-The alert show up once the pause event gets triggered at the scheduled time.
+The alert should show up once the pause event gets triggered at the scheduled time.
 1. Select the channel and click the monitor tab to view the alert.

-1. Repeat steps 1-10 above when ready to un-pause the pipeline.
-This should clear the alert.
+### Clear the pipeline alert

+1. Navigate to the MediaLive console.
+1. Click on your channel.
+1. From the **Schedule** tab, click on **Create** button.
+1. Provide an action name like `Unpause`.
+1. Leave the Start Type as **Fixed**.
+1. Provide a UTC time that’s at least 15 seconds from current UTC time.
+You can look up current UTC time by going to sites like: https://time.is/UTC
+1. From **Action Type** dropdown, select **Pause**.
+1. Click on **Create** button.
+1. Find the MediaLive Channel in MSAM.
+1. Wait for the pipeline alert to clear on the MediaLive node.
+The alert should clear up once the pause event gets triggered at the scheduled time.

 ## Removal and Clean Up